HTWK-App/AcademicalService/README.md

 npm start
 ```

 Please note that this application was designed to be deployed with docker and instrumented (Metrics, ...) by NewRelic.
-Inside the projects root, you'll find a scipt named **dockerDeploy.sh**.
-This script will build a docker image, containing the app.
-Execute the following to start the docker image:
+Inside the projects root, you'll find a Dockerfile that describes this setup.

 ```
+docker build -t academical ./
-docker run -it --rm -p 9000:9000 rmeissn/academical:latest
+docker run -it --rm -p 9000:9000 academical:latest
 ```